Home | What's New | Ragtime Sources

 Shadow-Time Sheet Music Cover

 Johnson, Charles L. Shadow-Time (lyrics by James Royce Shannon).
-Chicago, IL: Forster Music, 1913.
+Chicago: Forster Music, 1913.

 [view sheet music]